Star of David

 Judeo-Spanish: Eskudo de David; pronunciation: /lad/.) is a symbol generally recognized as representing both Jewish identity and the Jewish people's ethnic religion, Judaism.
 Its shape is that of a hexagram: the compound of two equilateral triangles.

 A derivation of the Seal of Solomon was used for decorative and mystical purposes by Kabbalistic Jews and Muslims.
 The hexagram appears occasionally in Jewish contexts since antiquity as a decorative motif, such as a stone bearing a hexagram from the arch of the 3rd–4th century Khirbet Shura synagogue.
 A hexagram found in a religious context can be seen in the Leningrad Codex, a manuscript of the Hebrew Bible from 11th-century Cairo.

 Its association as a distinctive symbol for the Jewish people and their religion dates to 17th-century Prague.
 In the 19th century, the symbol began to be widely used by the Jewish communities of Eastern Europe, ultimately coming to represent Jewish identity or religious beliefs.
 It became representative of Zionism after it was chosen as the central symbol for a Jewish national flag at the First Zionist Congress in 1897.

-By the end of World War I, it was an internationally accepted symbol for the Jewish people, used on the gravestones of fallen Jewish soldiers.
+By the end of World War I, it was an internationally accepted symbol for the Jewish people and used on the gravestones of fallen Jewish soldiers.

-Today, the star is the central symbol on the national flag of the State of Israel.
+The star is the central symbol on the national flag of the State of Israel.